 Despite attempts made by the weather we weren’t deterred from visiting the British Library this week.
 Our staff here have been looking forward to becoming more familiar with the UK’s national library for a number of months and having the opportunity to discover some of its hidden gems first-hand.
 It was fascinating to learn more about how this institution operates.
 The British Library is not just of huge cultural importance but also assists with important day-to-day services here at the Albert Sloman and elsewhere.
-Most of the inter library loan requests taken from staff and students through us here are retrieved from the British Library as their extensive collection is a truly impressive resource.
+Most of the inter-library loan requests taken from staff and students through us here are retrieved from the British Library.
+Their extensive collection is a truly impressive resource.
 With the rights to a copy of every UK and Irish publication their collection includes over 150 million items and is continuously growing – by 12km a year.
-It’s a good first point of call for those books and journals that aren’t normally included in an academic library’s collections and they operate the world’s largest document delivery service.
+It’s a good first port of call for those books and journals that aren’t normally included in an academic library’s collections, and they operate the world’s largest document delivery service.

-Upon arrival at gate 5 we were met by Asian and African Studies Team Leader Hedley Sutton.
-He proceeded to talk us through various points of interest around the building which was a definite highlight.
-The British Library is home to intriguing works of art as well as books.
+Upon arrival at gate 5 we were met by Asian and African Studies Team Leader, Hedley Sutton.
+He proceeded to talk us through various points of interest around the building, which was a definite highlight.
+The British Library is home to many intriguing works of art as well as books.
 The Paradoxymoron by Patrick Hughes is well worth seeing: a painting that doubles as a 3D optical illusion and moves with the eye.
 I particularly enjoyed Penelope by Joe Tilson.
-Inspired by the character from Joyce’s Ulysses this work of art consists of the word ‘Yes’ repeated multiple times in a series of blocks.
+Inspired by the character from Joyce’s Ulysses, this work of art consists of the word ‘Yes’ repeated multiple times in a series of blocks.